The best influencer marketing campaigns start with the right strategy

 Worth Noting: Acceptable Saturation Rates should be taken in context of the vertical and the POV of the influencer.
 For example, if the influencer is a true lifestyle influencer, followed because of the aspirational life she portrays, a higher Saturation Rate is a major issue as followers will recognize quite quickly this person can’t possibly love ALL the products she’s sharing.
 For mommy influencers in the food space who regularly create family recipes though, a higher saturation rate is less likely to turn the audience off as they’re following for recipes and meal inspiration and will buy the product if they like the recipe it’s in.

 Now that you have a better sense of benchmark metrics across the influencer marketing space, start comparing your results!
-And if you're just getting started and setting your foundation, check out our latest 9-step checklist to make sure the next steps you take guide you towards a successful campaign.
+And if you're just getting started and setting your foundation, check out our latest 9-step checklist or contact us using the form below.
 Good luck!